hendrixian/TruthLens/README.md

 2. Refresh the webpage

+To scan the article
-run local_scan_server first so that the system save the scanned file to the project directory
+1. Run "python -B local_scan_server.py" first so that the system save the scanned file to the project directory
+2. Click the icon and it will automatically saved

-the scanned folder is just to test if the scanning works or not
+3. The scanned folder is just to test if the scanning works or not